SB-167

 Plain Language

-Any deployer or developer that makes available an AI system intended to interact with consumers must disclose to each interacting consumer that they are interacting with an AI system.
-This is a per-interaction disclosure obligation — not a one-time or pre-engagement notice.
-The disclosure is excused only when it would be obvious to a reasonable person that they are interacting with AI.
-This provision applies to all AI systems intended for consumer interaction, not just automated decision systems — it uses the broader 'artificial intelligence system' definition.
+Deployers and developers that make available any AI system intended to interact with consumers must disclose to each interacting consumer that they are interacting with an AI system.
+This is a conditional obligation — no disclosure is required if it would be obvious to a reasonable person that the interaction is with AI.
+This applies to all AI systems intended for consumer interaction, not just automated decision systems, making it broader in scope than most other provisions in this chapter.

 Statutory Text